dirac-institute/sorcha/docs/overview.rst

 How Sorcha Works
 -------------------------------

 Sorcha works by the user inputting a synthetic Solar System small body population.
 The inputs Sorcha requires is shown in the figure below.
 Each of these files are described in greater detail in the :ref:`inputs` Section.
-Sorcha applies the specific observational biases relevant for the specifiedsurvey.
+Sorcha applies the specific observational biases relevant for the specified survey.
 In this way, a synthetic population can be compared to the real survey's discoveries.
 Sorcha identifies which of the synthetic small bodies land within in a given pointing of the specified survey.
-The various observational biases are applied to these potential detections using what we have called :ref:`filters<Filters>`.
+Then the various observational biases are applied to these potential detections using what we have called :ref:`filters<Filters>`.
 The filters can be switched on or off as needed  via a  configuration file.